Credit Score Tips for Home Buyers

 Basic dos and don'ts to get the best loan for your new home.

-Credit Security Group helps borrowers qualify for home loans and get the best loan possible.
+Credit Security Group can help you qualify for home loans and get the best rate possible.

 If you're buying a home and want to increase your credit score to qualify for a home loan – or to save thousands on interest payments caused by low scores – use the form below to contact us.

-Pay attention to your FICO scores; avoid FAKO scores.
-Only Fair Isaac Corporation scores are accepted by lenders to qualify for loans.
-Most online scores are what we call FAKOs.
+Pay attention to your FICO mortgage score; avoid FAKO scores.
+Only Fair Isaac Corporation mortgage scores are accepted by lenders to qualify for loans.
+Many online scores are what we call FAKOs.
 They are not FICO scores.
 You will find FAKOs at FreeCreditReport.com, Experian’s Credit Plus score, Trans Union’s TrueCreditScore and many others.
-If you don’t see FICO next to the score, it is a FAKO.
-MyFICO.com is the only place to get your FICO mortgage scores online.

 Small Mistakes Cost You Big Points